omaralsanea/Rateify-client/README.md

 # Rateify

 ## Project Overview
    _Rateify_ is a full stack MERN application (MongoDB, Express, React and Node) .The site allows users to discover and rate music, post their own reviews about a release, and upload a release for others to comment on.
-The app also allows users to listen to samples of the posted music by listening to the release's associated Spotify playlist .  _Rateify_ was a week-long group project in which I worked with [Calum MacEachen](https://github.com/calum-m708) and [Omar Al-Sanea](https://github.com/omaralsanea) to create our finished site.
+The app also allows users to listen to samples of the posted music by listening to the release's associated Spotify playlist .  _Rateify_ was a week-long group project in which I worked with [Calum MacEachen](https://github.com/calum-m708) and [JT Black](https://github.com/JT-Black) to create our finished site.

 ## The Brief
 - Build a full-stack application by making a back-end and a front-end.